-Small Research Grants Program 2013 Request for Proposals
+Small Research Grants Program 2016 Request for Proposals

 The Nantucket Biodiversity Initiative (NBI) is seeking proposals to conduct research that expands knowledge of understudied taxonomic groups and the overall biodiversity of Nantucket, Tuckernuck, and/or Muskeget Islands.

-The mission of the NBI is to conserve the native biodiversity of Nantucket through collaborative research, monitoring and education.
+The mission of the NBI is to conserve the native biodiversity of Nantucket through collaborative research, monitoring, and education.
 This effort is a partnership between conservation organizations, educational institutions, government agencies and individuals interested in supporting and facilitating biodiversity research on the islands and the surrounding waters.

-Participating partners include the Linda Loring Nature Foundation, Maria Mitchell Association, Massachusetts Audubon Society, Massachusetts Natural Heritage & Endangered Species Program, Nantucket Conservation Foundation, Nantucket Islands Land Bank Commission, Nantucket Land Council, Science Department of the Nantucket High School, The Trustees of Reservations, Tuckernuck Land Trust, the U.S. Fish and Wildlife Service, and UMass Boston Nantucket Field Station.
+Participating partners include the Linda Loring Nature Foundation, Maria Mitchell Association, Massachusetts Audubon Society, Massachusetts Natural Heritage & Endangered Species Program, Nantucket Conservation Foundation, Nantucket Islands Land Bank Commission, Nantucket Land Council, Nantucket Memorial Airport, The Trustees of Reservations, Tuckernuck Land Trust, the U.S. Fish and Wildlife Service, and UMass Boston Nantucket Field Station.

 Grant requests of up to \$1,500 will be considered for funding.
-Additional financial and in-kind support such as housing, vehicles, lab space, equipment, etc. may also be provided by participating NBI organizations.
+In addition to support provided by the grant, additional support in the form of housing, ferry tickets, access to vehicles, lab space, field equipment, etc. may also be provided by participating NBI organizations.
 The NBI does not fund institutional overhead or researcher salaries.
+Reasonable travel costs may be requested.
 Proposals that include one or more of the following will be given the highest priority for funding:

-- Projects that include Nantucket as a study site for regional biodiversity-related research; - Research on non-native, invasive species and their impacts on the biodiversity of Nantucket; - Research on understudied taxonomic groups on Nantucket; - Research on more than one species of interest; - Study sites located within the NBI's established biodiversity plots; - Species inventory work focused solely on under surveyed taxonomic groups.
+- Projects that include Nantucket, Tuckernuck and/or Muskeget as a study site for regional, national or global biodiversity-related research; - Research on non-native, invasive species and their impacts on the biodiversity of Nantucket; - Research on understudied taxonomic groups on Nantucket; - Research on more than one species of interest; - Study sites located within the NBI's established biodiversity plots; - Species inventory work focused solely on under-surveyed taxonomic groups.

-Grant proposal submission deadline: February 15, 2013
+Grant proposal submission deadline: March 15, 2016